 Include sections checkbox (progress on all the individual sections of the selected journey) - only available on the journey level

-Progress per user: This template provides detailed insights into each learner's progression.
+Progress per user (default): This template provides detailed insights into each learner's progression.
 You'll get information on their activity/journey completion, allowing you to track individual performance effectively

 Progress per group: This template offers a comprehensive view of group progress.
 It includes aggregated data on how different groups (e.g., departments, teams, or markets) are advancing through activities and journeys.
 This is ideal for comparing performance across various cohorts and identifying trends or areas needing attention.